Anonymo-Winter/Netflix-Clone/README.md

-# Netflix-Clone
- Fully Responsive Netflex Clone Made as a practice.
+Fully Responsive Netflix-clone using HTML,CSS and JS